Raynes/octopress-blog/source/_posts/2012-02-01-i-code-with-things-and-stuff.markdown

 At this point, I stopped caring about editors and was more concerned with how much fun I had with Python!
 I don't very often just write shit in random languages just because I can, so it was nice to do new things.
-So I began justifying a rewrite in Ruby.
+So I began having crazy thoughts to justify a rewrite in Ruby.
 Everybody loves Ruby!
-Nobody likes Python!
+Nobody likes Python<sup>1</sup>!
 Let's do it in Ruby!

 [So I did it in Ruby](https://github.com/Raynes/refheap.vim).
 This time, I wrote a [whole API library](https://github.com/Raynes/rubyheap) first because I knew I'd be using it for more than refheap.vim.
 That was 6 different kinds of fun.
 As a bonus, I [wrote a command-line tool for RefHeap as well](https://github.com/Raynes/refh).
 The actual Vim part of things was easy because the VimL glue was already written from the Python implementation.

 I had lots of fun doing this, and it took me several days to do it.
 I used Vim for all of it, and that's where things got interesting.
 I